About St. Cuthbert’s Anglican Church

 • Fellowship: Stay after the service for coffee, tea, and fellowship.

-A quiet service followed by coffee, tea, and fellowship in the Narthex.
+A quiet service followed by coffee, tea, and fellowship in the Narthex, with Seniors' Formation afterwards every other week.

 Holy Communion